The beginning of the project

-In 2015 we began our Forest Schools supported by players of People’s Postcode Lottery by establishing a cluster of primary schools centred on our wonderful Moston Fairway nature reserve.
-Broadhurst Primary School are using a special area of the reserve itself, whilst three further schools have benefited from newly installed outdoor classrooms within their own grounds.
+In 2015 we began our players of People’s Postcode Lottery supported Forest School project by establishing a cluster of primary schools centred around our wonderful Moston Fairway Nature Reserve.
 This short video gives a fantastic flavour of the first year of this project.

-In 2016 we worked with Manchester City Council to establish outdoor learning areas for Forest Schools on Broadhurst Clough and Clayton Vale.
-This is part of the Council’s Green Infrastructure strategy that seeks to engage Mancunians with their municipal green spaces.
-We continued to support the schools that joined us in 2015 and took on another four schools in the area.
+In 2016, we continued to support the schools that joined us in 2015 and took on another four schools in the area.
 Watch the video below to find out more.

 Changing children's lives

-Bailey is just one of the schoolchildren in Manchester who have taken part.
-Bailey's dad helped with the sessions so shared in his son's journey discovering the wildlife on his doorstep, both on Broadhurst Clough at Forest Schools and in their garden where Bailey was able to take home and extend his learning and fun.
-“I like being outdoors with the nature and the worms and it makes me happy” enthused Bailey.
-“Forest Schools is fun and you get to do things like you've never done before”.
+Bailey is just one of over 2000 children who have taken part in our project.
+Bailey's dad helped with the sessions so shared in his son's journey discovering the wildlife on his doorstep, both at Forest School and in their garden, where Bailey was able to take home and extend his learning and fun.
+“I like being outdoors with the nature and the worms and it makes me happy,” enthused Bailey.
+“Forest School is fun and you get to do things like you've never done before”.